tylerlittlefield/blizz/README.md

 BLIZZARD_AUTH_TOKEN='your token'
 ```

-Note that Blizzards authentication tokens expire after 24 hours.
-To
+Note: Blizzard’s authentication tokens expire after 24 hours.
+To refresh
-refresh the authentication token run the following:
+the authentication token run the following:

 ``` r
 blizz_auth(refresh = TRUE)
 ```

 This will remove the expired token from your `.Renviron` and add the
 fresh token to it.
-Additionally it will run
-`Sys.setenv("your_new_token")` to avoid having to restart the R session.

 ## Example